If something on my homepage felt familiar but hard to put into words, this page is where we can start to make sense of what’s going on.

 Abstract image of two faces with abstract shapes in background

-identity, self-worth, & life transitions
+identity, self-worth, & fear of abandonment

 • Self-esteem and worthiness